klaoude/QuickerStack/QuickStackStore/Package/README.md

 The Chinese translation was provided by [Tiomer](https://www.nexusmods.com/users/114839878).\
 The Russian translation was provided by [Opik7](https://www.nexusmods.com/users/82796113).\
 The French translation was provided by [cyouinlan](https://www.nexusmods.com/users/45502817).\
-The Brazilian Portuguese translation was provided by [kaiqueknup](https://www.nexusmods.com/users/37243480).\
+The Brazilian Portuguese translation was provided by [kaiqueknup](https://www.nexusmods.com/users/37243480). and updated by the YggBrasil team.\
 The Polish translation was provided by [ViRooz](https://www.nexusmods.com/users/174267204).

 Source code available on github: https://github.com/Goldenrevolver/QuickStackStore